cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 # From the container credentilas use the SSM:StartSession privlage to access the admin_box.

-# Port scan the subnet to find avaible efs and mount.
+# Port scan the subnet to find available efs and mount.
 # Looking at the ec2 instances we see the admin ec2 only has a single port open.
 We Nmap scan this port.
 nmap -Pn -P 2049 --open 10.10.10.0/24